loomnetwork/loom-sdk-documentation/docs/en/extdev-transfer-gateway.md

 ## Overview

-In this doc, we'll walk you through the setup required to transfer tokens between token contracts you've deployed to Extdev Testnet and `Rinkeby`.
+In this doc, we'll walk you through the setup required to transfer tokens between token contracts you've deployed to Extdev Testnet and Rinkeby.
 If you haven't done so already you should first read through the high-level overview of the [Transfer Gateway][].

-## 1. Deploy token contracts to Extdev Testnet
+## 1. Deploy token contracts to Extdev

-If you wish to transfer tokens from a token contract deployed on `Rinkeby` to one that's deployed on Extdev Testnet, you'll need to ensure that the token contract you deploy to Extdev Testnet implements the `mintToGateway` function.
+If you wish to transfer tokens from a token contract deployed on Rinkeby to one that's deployed on Extdev, you'll need to ensure that the token contract you deploy to Extdev implements the `mintToGateway` function.
 We've created some sample contracts and a simple CLI to interact with them.

 ### MyToken ERC721 contract